-In an Indian wedding, while the bride is typically attired in richly embroidered bridal wear dresses in brocade and silk, the groom would wear a plain black churidar, wedding sherwani and kurta.
+In an Indian wedding, while the bride is typically attired in richly embroidered bridal wear dresses in brocade and silk, the groom would wear a plain black churidar, a wedding sherwani and kurta.
 With Indian designers focusing on creating embroidered dresses for men as well in rich banarsi fabrics, the focus is shifting.
 The groom is as much getting noticed for his sartorial style as the bride.
 Thus, as brides look for styles and designers, so do the grooms these days.

 We at Shopkhoj have written enough & more on bridal wear for women, the styles, the shops and designers and the latest trends.
 We think it is time to share shopping tips with our viewers on the appropriate wedding attire for grooms at Indian weddings.

 Indian Traditional Attire for Grooms – North & South

 Grooms in South India and East India traditionally wore a dhoti and a kurta and an angavastram, which is a stole, over it.
 They are plain and simple in cream or white with a small zari border.

 The grooms in North India wear what is commonly known as a sherwani.

 Styles-Wedding Sherwani for men